nilobig/church/README.md

-# This is a Theme For Cchurch
+# This is a Theme For a church